10 Electric Light Orchestra Albums Everyone Should Own

 Photo: Helge Øverås / CC BY-SA (http://creativecommons.org/licenses/by-sa/3.0/)

 Our Top 10 Electric Light Orchestra Albums list looks at one of our favorite classic rock bands born in the 1970s fueled by the genius of Jeff Lynne.
 The group evolved out of another band called the Move.
 The group was formed in 1970 by musicians Jeff Lynne, Roy Wood, and Bev Bevan.
 Roy Wood would leave the band in 1972.
 Musician Richard Tandy would join the group that same year.
-Jeff Lynne and Richard Tandy would become the band’s longest-running members, Over time, it would become Jeff Lynne’s band as well as him becoming the face of the group.
+Jeff Lynne and Richard Tandy would become the band’s longest-running members.
+Over time, it would become Jeff Lynne’s band, and he became the group’s face.

-Electric Light Orchestra would release their first album in 1971 entitled The Electric Light Orchestra.
-From that point on there would always be lineup changes with the one consistent always being Jeff Lynne on all ELO album releases.
-There was a time when Bev Bevan who owned part of the ELO name toured in a band they called ELO Part II without Jeff Lynne.
+Electric Light Orchestra released their first album, The Electric Light Orchestra, in 1971.
+From then on, there would always be lineup changes, with Jeff Lynne always being consistent on all ELO album releases.
+There was a time when Bev Bevan, who owned part of the ELO name, toured in a band they called ELO Part II without Jeff Lynne.
 Nonetheless, all vinyl and CD releases under the Electric Light Orchestra or ELO name featured Jeff Lynne.

 After the release of their debut album entitled The Electric Light Orchestra in 1971, the band would release the albums ELO 2 in 1973, On the Third Day also in 1973, Eldorado in 1974, Face the Music in 1975, A New World Record in 1976, Out of the Blue in 1977, Discovery in 1979 Time in 1981, Secret Messages in 1983, Balance of Power in 1986, Zoom in 2001.
-Two recent Jeff Lynne albums entitled Alone in the Universe and From Out of Nowhere were titled also as Jeff Lynne’s ELO.
+Two recent Jeff Lynne albums, Alone in the Universe and From Out of Nowhere, were also titled Jeff Lynne’s ELO.

-Our Top 10 Electric Light Orchestra albums list looks at 10 of our favorite ELO Albums.
+Our Top 10 Electric Light Orchestra albums list lists 10 of our favorite ELO Albums.

 # 10 – Zoom